 1982: Wayne Gretzky of the Edmonton Oilers breaks Phil Esposito's NHL record for most goals in a season, with his 77th goal on the season in a game against the Buffalo Sabres.
 He added two more goals later in the 6-3 win to give him a total of 79 goals in 64 games and would eventually end the season with 92 goals, a single-season record that still stands today.
 He also added 120 assists for a total of 212 points in the season, becoming the only player in NHL history to break the 200-point mark.

 1981: Britain's Prince Charles announces his engagement to Lady Diana Spencer.
-The couple, who divorced in August 1996, are seen here after their July 29, 1981, wedding.
+The couple, who divorced in August 1996, are seen here in 1985.

 1980: The United States Olympic hockey team completes their "Miracle on Ice" by defeating Finland 4-2 to claim the gold medal in Lake Placid, N.Y.

 1976: The Eagles' "Greatest Hits" album becomes the first album in the U.S. to be certified platinum by the Recording Industry Association of America, which was introduced in 1976 in recognition of one million shipments in the United States.